cwallnutt/librarycarpentry.github.io/lessons.md

 welcome.

 Beta
-: These lessons are largely complete and should be ready to teach, and would benefit from improvements based on the experience of instructors.
+: These lessons are largely complete and should be ready to teach, but would benefit from improvements based on the experience of instructors.
 New sections and rewrites/reorganisations of existing sections will be considered.